-This acceptance of global warming has permeated American public opinion, too.
+This acceptance of the global warming consensus has permeated American public opinion, too.
 Numerous recent polls confirm it: An overwhelming majority of Americans now think that the Earth’s climate really is warming, that humans are responsible for the situation and that it’s time to do something about it.

 So just how did we get here?
 By burning coal, oil and natural gas at rates much faster than these fossil fuels were created, we disrupt the natural carbon cycle, the delicately balanced system by which carbon is exchanged among air, oceans and land.
 Over the last century, human activities have released enough carbon dioxide and other gases into the atmosphere to raise the temperature of the Earth by about 1 degree.
 (Americans shoulder the responsibility for a quarter of that pollution.)